haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-trouble.md

 {% endcollapsibleh2 %}

-{% collapsibleh2 Problem: Error during installation %}
+{% collapsibleh2 问题: Error during installation %}

 During DevBox installation, the following error might display:

 <pre class="no-copy">ERROR: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network</pre>

-_Solution_: Try the following:
+_Solution_: 尝试下面的方法:

 *	If you're connected to a VPN network, end your VPN session and try to install DevBox again.
 *	Check the total number of active Docker networks: